 What is the point of getting approved for a no financing contingency loan when I've got so many other things I need to prove?
 At this point, I was very distraught and was about to just forgo the entire mortgage application process altogether.
 Paying cash is so much easier because you answer to nobody.
 An appraiser isn't even necessary.
 But I stayed calm and carried on.

-The list of 21 new things I need in order to qualify after I qualified:
+The list of 21 new things I need in order to qualify for a mortgage AFTER I had already supposedly qualified: